Music theory doesn't have to be a bad word. We're starting with the one scale to rule them all.

 This course was created in partnership with NYU's MusEDLab.
 Visit their site to learn more about their terrific work!

 Ethan Hein is an adjunct professor of music technology at NYU and Montclair State University, and a founding member of the NYU Music Experience Design Lab, under the leadership of Alex Ruthmann.
+You can follow all his explorations of music theory, music education, and pop music at ethanhein.com.

 Who is this course for?

 This course was created specifically with producers in mind, but it could be helpful for any musician looking for a better grasp on music theory.
-Specifically, we use the piano roll that you mind find in a digital audio workstation such as Ableton Live or Logic to illustrate certain concepts.
+Specifically, we use the piano roll that you might find in a digital audio workstation such as Ableton Live or Logic to illustrate certain concepts.

 What can I expect to get out of this course?